PHACDataHub/DSCO-experimental-web-app-platform/README.md

 ### [Live Demo](https://frontend-5wzpcugyza-nn.a.run.app)

-Currently, there is a live demo of the application hosted on HC-PHAC GCP Sandbox space.
+Currently, there is a live demo of the application hosted on HC-PHAC GCP Experimental & Innovation space.

 > NOTE: The application is very unstable and heavily under development and therefore functionality may not be guaranteed